-The diversification of agricultural income can help helping farmers afford to offset land for biodiversity and sustainability measures without relying on government subsidy and will create new green jobs in agriculture at various entry levels in growing, marketing, and the distribution supply chain, improving skills and opportunities in the local economy and positively contributing to regional decarbonisation.
+The diversification of agricultural income can help helping farmers afford to offset land for biodiversity and sustainability measures without relying on government subsidy and will create new green jobs in agriculture at various entry levels in growing, marketing, and the distribution supply chain, improving skills and opportunities in the local economy and postively contributing to regional decarbonisation.
+Planning Practice Guidance also recognises that the duration of the development and its remediability.

-Planning Practice Guidance also recognises that the duration of the development and its remediability, taking into account any provisions to return the land to its original state or to an equivalent state of openness is a factor to be taken into account when considering development within the WMGB.
+Planning Practice Guidance also recognises that the duration of the development and its remediability, taking into account any provisions to return the land to its original state or to an equivalent state of openness is a factor to be taken into account when considering development within the VMGB.

 The agricultural land at the Site is currently used mainly in arable rotation.
 In many respects, the management of the land under solar panels as grassland can benefit soil health.
-It is likely that soil health will be improved over the operational life of the generating station, i.e. increase in soil organic matter, increase in the diversity of soil flora, fauna and microbes, and improve soil structure.
+It is likely that soil health will be improved over the operational life of the generating station, i.e. increase in oil organic matter, increase in the diversity of soil flora, fauna and microbes, and improve soil structure.